timbrist/timbrist.github.io/cv.md

 *April 2023 - August 2023*

 - Developed an interpreter of Multi-objective optimization problems for group framework [DESDEO](https://github.com/industrial-optimization-group/DESDEO).
-- Implement a web interface using Typescript, CortexJS library.
-It provides users to type multi-objective optimization problems in mathematic symbols and use DESDEO features.
+- Implement a web interface using Typescript, and CortexJS library.
+It allows users to type multi-objective optimization problems in mathematic symbols and use DESDEO features.
 - Wrote unit tests to ensure all the [multi-objective optimization problems](https://desdeo-problem.readthedocs.io/en/latest/examples.html) work correctly.

 ### Game Developer